 Students shall not use the Internet to perform any illegal act or to help others perform illegal acts.
 Illegal acts include, but are not limited to, any activities in violation of local, state, and federal law and/or accessing information designed to further criminal or dangerous activities.
-Such information includes, but is not limited to,
+Such information includes, but is not limited to, information that if acted upon could cause damage, present a danger, or cause disruption to the Charter School, other students, or the community.
+Damaging, debilitating or disabling computers, computer networks or systems through the intentional or overuse of electronic distribution or the spreading of computer viruses or other harmful programs shall be prohibited.
+Any unauthorized online access to other computers by means of o A message, text, sound, video, or image.

-• Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupil's person or property.
+Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupil's person or property.